mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 This was probably unintended by the original developers but it sure did make my life a hell of a lot easier moving forward.
 Because _most_ of the methods that powered this application were bound directly to the global namespace, it was pretty trivial to call the methods on these components with various `this` vars passed along using [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#the_bind_method) as needed for my usecase.
 I did still have to resort to a few fun hacks/tricks (like monkey patching certain methods in between steps and overwriting [**sessionStorage** tokens](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage#:~:text=JWT%20sessionStorage%20and%20localStorage%20Security,site%20scripting%20(XSS)%20attacks.) (fun fact: sessionStorage is always globally accessible!)) to circumvent cases where variables are only accessible in the scope of the closure (but initially loaded from session storage if available)

 By inspecting these methods and then eventually calling them, I was able to piece together the steps necessary to walk through the 7 (seven!!) step process of securing an appointment...programmatically!
-Using my technique, I was able to successfully book appointments for three family members + 4 family friends with pre-existing conditions.
+Using my technique, I was able to successfully book appointments for three family members + 5 family friends with pre-existing conditions.

 ## Closing Thoughts

 Some things never change.

-Back in my javascript-ing days, we obsessed over writing IIFEs (Immediately Invoked Function expressions) precisely to prevent functionality like I discovered on this rite-aid site.
+Back in my javascript-ing days, we obsessed over writing IIFEs (Immediately Invoked Function expressions) precisely to prevent exactly what I discovered on this app.
 That being said, I am a bit glad that the source code was so tightly bound to the global scope as it made my job of trying to procure appointment slots for my family members in need a hell of a lot easier.

-I'm trying to not think too hard about the ethics of all this but I do hope that in the near future rite-aid/other vaccine appointment making sites improve their UX and client-side functionality to better reflect our current reality.
+I'm trying to not think too hard about the ethics of all this (well, for this post at least) but I do hope that in the near future rite-aid/other vaccine appointment making sites improve their UX and client-side functionality to better reflect our current reality.

 ## UPDATE 03/14/2021